Three characteristics to ensure success for live streaming

 Modern workflows need to be able to respond quickly to changing market dynamics, as well as be able to take advantage of new opportunities as they arise.
 For this they must be based in cloud.

 Software-defined and virtualized workflows provide a level of responsiveness that is impossible to reproduce in any other way.
-To see also : Homeland Security Market Analysis, Top Companies, New Technology, Demand and Opportunity 2026 – The Manomet Current.
+On the same subject : Nvidia Adds Arm Support to Its 5G Aerial Platform, Partners with Google on AI-on-5G Innovation Lab.
 For this reason, we see that more and more large-scale media companies are turning to more and more cloud-based workflows.

 The cloud has five main benefits: improved flexibility, cost savings, increased reliability, faster time to market, and the ability to maintain a virtualized and remote workforce (this later became a key component of the post-pandemic economy).
-Each is a compelling reason to move alone into the cloud; add them together and it’s easy to see why only 35% of future infrastructure builds in a 2020 survey plan hardware-defined infrastructure.
+Each is a compelling reason to move alone into the cloud; add them together and it’s easy to see why only 35% of future infrastructure construction in a survey in 2020 is planning hardware-defined infrastructure.
 65% consider software-defined infrastructure, and given the pandemic’s ability to accelerate all things in this area, we would be surprised if that number is no longer higher.

 2. Universal interoperability

 Every IP, every protocol, every infrastructure; the most efficient new workflows will be IP-based and portable.
-To see also : Richardson RFPD Announces Global Distribution Franchise Agreement with Red Pitaya.
+This may interest you : Global Software Defined Radio (SDR) Market to Reach $23.3 Billion by 2026.

 The shift to IP workflows across the media industry is a generational change due to many different factors from changes in viewing options to the adoption of hybrid network workflows, increased bitrates, improved monetization capabilities, and more.

-This is also supported by the increased reliability, acceptance and democratization of the managed and the unmanageable IP networks above and above inherited transport methods.
-Managed and unmanaged IP networks are defined to include the Internet, leased fibers, cellular 5G and IP satellite.
+This is also possible thanks to the increased reliability, acceptance and democratization of managed and unmanaged IP networks above and above inherited transport methods.
+Managed and unmanaged IP networks are defined to include, Internet, leased fibers, cellular including 5G and IP satellite.
 When done correctly, public IP provides higher resilience, higher reliability, lower latency, higher quality, and significantly more flexibility than traditional methods.
 If you look at the industry, that’s where the momentum is.
-Other transport methods have played and still play an important role in the overall development of IP-based workflows, but they are essentially becoming an evolutionary dead end for new global media workflows that are nearing the end of their usefulness as IP becomes in a dominant route to connectivity.
+Other transport methods have played and still play an important role in the overall development of IP-based workflows, but they are essentially becoming an evolutionary dead end for new global media workflows that are nearing the end of their usefulness as IP becomes dominant route to connectivity.

 It is important to recognize the critical importance of 5G in this as well.
 5G will generate $ 1.3 trillion in revenue in the media and entertainment space by 2028, completely reshaping the media landscape and ensuring that if companies fail to support it, they risk failure or even extinction.